Connecting Yalies Around the World in Small Groups

 Join a YIA Common Room

-Please log in or register a YIA account, and sign up for your Common Room via our form below.
+Please log in or register a YIA account.
 See our FAQ below, and feel free to contact us via email with any questions.

-Registrations for the next series of Common Rooms open in winter 2023.
+Registrations for the next series of Common Rooms is open!
 Our Common Rooms are hosted by alums, who are either enthusiastic about connecting Yalies through general discussion, or are passionate about discussing a particular topic.
 Our Common Room themes have included US-China Relations, Favorite Museums, Threat of Nuclear War, Art and Design around the World, Classics, Consciousness and Identity, and many others.

 If you would like to host a Common Room in the future, please fill in the form and we’ll be in touch.